 In the event that a plan requires different credentials per environment or multiple sets of credentials, you may consider one of the alternative approaches outlined in the following table:

-Approach |
+Approach | Details | Limitations |

-Environment variables: add credentials as environment variables and use in tests that run in multiple environments |
+Environment variables | Add credentials as environment variables and use in tests that run in multiple environments. | Any member of the workspace can see the values in the test output. |

-Designated login flows: create login flows with hard-coded credentials for specific roles and use in tests as needed. |
+Designated login flows | Create login flows with hard-coded credentials for specific roles and use in tests as needed. | Any member of the workspace can see the values in the test output.
+Also, you cannot update these credential values outside of the mabl Trainer. |

 Establish naming conventions for login flows